shanahdt/MUSI3310/source/syllabus.rst

 the course material, and strategies to enhance your learning.
 We can usually have brief discussions after class, and I am able to answer questions by e-mail (dts9h@virginia.edu) at any time.
-Please feel free to visit me during office hours at any point during the semester.Additionally, I am happy to set up an appointment at a time that is mutually acceptable for more lengthy discussions.
+Please feel free to visit me during office hours (see above) at any point during the semester.Additionally, I am happy to set up an appointment at a time that is mutually acceptable for more lengthy discussions.